 1) Seek truth and report it.
 This requires that you:

-- a. test the accuracy of information from all sources. - b. fairly represent multiple perspectives and viewpoints.
+- a. test the accuracy of information from all sources. - b. fairly represent multiple perspectives and viewpoints. - c. identify sources whenever feasible so the public may judge the reliability of the information.

 Society of Professional Journalists logo